litentry/litentry-parachain/README.md

 ./local-setup/launch.py local-setup/github-action-config-one-worker.json local-binary
 ```

-If you want to launch the same system by offseting the port values, you can use this command
+If you want to launch the same system by offsetting the port values, you can use this command
 ```
 ./local-setup/launch.py local-setup/development-worker.json local-binary 100
 ```